 - Wait a few seconds.

-- After that, you should have information about the life of your SSD, among other things.
+- After that, you should have information about your SSD’s life, among other things.

-We should note that SeaTools can be used for other SSDs outside the Seagate brand, but certain information will not be available.
+We should note that SeaTools can be used with SSDs from brands other than Seagate, but certain information will not be available.

-Overall, there are other free tools out there designed to help with knowing the health of your drive, but from our point of view, the ones listed here are some of the best.
+Overall, there are other free tools that help you assess your drive’s health, but from our point of view, the ones listed here are among the best.
 No need to spend money to get information you can acquire for free.

 Read: Things you must do when running an SSD in Windows